nbouvrette/svgfallback/README.md

 - Minified & Compressed: 0.64kb

 ### Supports
- - Browsers: IE6+, IE Edge (in IE8 emulation), Android Browser 2+ and any other browsers (which will bypass the script when unnecessary).
+ - Browsers: IE6+, Android Browser 2+ and any other browsers which will bypass the script when unnecessary.
  - HTML: Image 'src' only
- - CSS: background-image only
+ - CSS: Everything that uses '.svg' in selector rules.
- - Scope: 1 fallback type per HTML document

 Limitations are per design to keep the script small.
 Considering most devices support SVG nowadays this is just a safe, lean and simple fallback for legacy browsers.